-There are things that are fun to do in Sydney year round, like climb the Harbour Bridge take a tour of the Opera House, but there are certain things you can only do in Sydney in Winter.
+There are things that are fun to do in Sydney year-round, like climbing the Harbour Bridge taking a tour of the Opera House, but there are certain things you can only do in Sydney in Winter.

 Here are my favorites:

 Vivid Sydney is an annual 3-week festival of “lights, music, and ideas” that typically runs from late May to early June.
 There are cool concerts and Ted-ish Talks that you can attend, but the main attraction is the light and sculpture installations sprinkled throughout the city.